Snegovikufa/TeamWords/readme.md

-# Slacker
+# TeamWords

-Slacker is unofficial cross-platform desktop client for Slack.
+TeamWords is unofficial cross-platform desktop client for Slack.
-Slacker is not created by, affiliated with, or supported by Slack Technologies, Inc.
+TeamWords is not created by, affiliated with, or supported by Slack Technologies, Inc.

 ## Features